How to Practice Divination as a Shaman

-They are not emphasized because they're not understood.
+They're not emphasized because they're not understood.
 They're not tangible.
-Our understanding of the universe, of the matrix in which we live, the complex interactions of cause and effect, are very poor.
-We all sprout things like “oh it’s the butterfly effect” and so on, but do we actually understand what that means.
+Our understanding of the universe, of the matrix in which we live, and the complex interactions of cause and effect, are very poor.
+We all sprout things like “Oh it’s the butterfly effect” and so on, but do we actually understand what that means?

-It means that we are all so intricately connected, to one another, to our environments, not only on a physical basis but on a spiritual and energetic basis.
+It means that we're all so intricately connected, to one another, to our environments, not only on a physical basis but on a spiritual and energetic basis.

 Just as particle vibrates and we can perceive that through seeing, smelling, hearing, touching, and tasting it, so does energy vibrate.
 The senses are used to perceive our intuition and imagination.
 And we must trust our intuition and imagination without doubt or compromise.

 Divination tools are used for the healer to see patterns.
-How those patterns are interpreted is another thing, but if the intention is pure, the integrity is there, the intuition is trusted and the imagination is realistic.
-Then, those patterns will present real possibilities.
+How those patterns are interpreted is another thing, but if the intention is pure, the integrity is there, the intuition is trusted and the imagination is realistic, those patterns will present real possibilities.

-Another important tool used by the healer are questions.
-Divination is an open process and the healer needs to obtain as much information as possible about the patient so that they can use their intuition to its fullest.
+Another important tool used by the healer is questioning.
+Divination is an open process and the healer needs to obtain as much information as possible about the client so they can use their intuition to its fullest.